 Two outstanding individuals have committed to assisting with the development of the DVD.
 US-based animal behaviourist Dr Sophia Yin (see From San Francisco to Yuendemu) and photographer and author David Darcy.

 Topics covered will include:

 AMRRIC staff are in constant demand to present dog safety workshops to stakeholder groups with employees working in communities.
-Presentations have been delivered to Power and Water Corporation, Mobile Outreach Service Plus, NT Department of Health, the General Practice Network NT and Dog Awareness Presentation Day (contact Eileen Fletcher for more information).
+Presentations have been delivered to Power and Water Corporation, Mobile Outreach Service Plus, NT Department of Health, the General Practice Network NT and Dog Awareness Presentation Day (contact AMRRIC for more information).